← October 25 • Home • January 8–10 →

 ‘Then with one glance at the Last Homely House twinkling below them they strode away far into the night.’

 No chronology is offered of the days that follow.
 ‘The first part of their journey was hard and dreary, and Frodo remembered little of it, save the wind.’
-Two weeks of travel are summarized in three paragraphs that describe the Company’s daily schedule, their order of march, and how the mountains loom higher as they move south.
+A full two weeks of travel are summarized in three paragraphs that describe the Company’s daily schedule, their order of march, and how the mountains loom higher as they move south.
+All we can do is offer a similiar summary.

 As the morning grows bright, the Company of the Ring stop walking and conceal themselves as best they can.
 They try to sleep.
 Thus begins the routine of their winter march: sleep during the day; supper in late afternoon; and an overnight walk south through bitter winter wind.

-For how many days do they march south without an event that we might mark on our calendar?
+For how many days do they march south without any specific dates that we might mark on a calendar?
 It’s the next paragraph that finally offers us an anchor: ‘They had been a fortnight on the way when the weather changed.’
-The next dateable event will fall in January.
+So the next dateable event will fall in January.

 ©2002–2022 Brandon Rhodes • brandon@rhodesmill.org